Am I a Candidate for GLP-1 Medication with GLP3?

 What About People with Diabetes Already on Insulin?

-Yes, many people on insulin qualify for GLP-1 therapy — but medication management becomes more nuanced.
+Yes, many people on insulin can qualify for GLP-1 therapy — but medication management becomes more nuanced.
 When GLP-1 medications improve blood sugar control, insulin doses often need to be reduced to prevent hypoglycemia (dangerously low blood sugar).
-Your GLP3 physician coordinates these adjustments carefully, monitoring your blood sugar response at each check-in.
+An independent licensed provider coordinates these adjustments carefully, monitoring a person’s blood sugar response over time.

-This is one of the reasons physician oversight matters.
+This is one of the reasons independent provider oversight matters.
 Adjusting multiple diabetes and weight loss medications simultaneously requires clinical judgment, not algorithms.

-1. Online Health Assessment: Complete a detailed questionnaire covering your medical history, current medications, weight history, allergies, and health goals.
-This takes approximately 10-15 minutes.
+1. Health Assessment: You complete a detailed questionnaire covering medical history, current medications, weight history, allergies, and health goals.
+This typically takes 10-15 minutes.

-2. Physician Review: A board-certified physician reviews your complete health profile.
-If additional information is needed (recent lab work, medical records from another provider), your care team reaches out.
+2. Provider Review: An independent licensed provider reviews the complete health profile.
+If additional information is needed (recent lab work, medical records from another provider), the provider's office may reach out.

-3. Telehealth Consultation: You meet your physician via secure video.
-They discuss your health picture, explain medication options, and answer your questions.
-There’s no commitment at this stage — this consultation helps you make an informed decision.
+3. Telehealth Consultation: You meet the provider via secure video.
+They discuss your health picture, explain medication options, and answer questions.
+This consultation is meant to help you make an informed decision.

-4. Treatment Decision: If you and your physician agree that GLP-1 or related medication is appropriate, they prescribe your starting medication and dose, establish your check-in schedule, and get you enrolled in your program tier.
+4. Treatment Decision: If you and the provider agree that GLP-1 or related medication is appropriate, the provider determines the starting medication, dose, and follow-up schedule directly with you.

-The entire process from initial assessment to starting treatment typically takes 3-7 days, depending on whether additional health information is needed.
+The time from initial assessment to starting treatment varies by provider and by whether additional health information is needed.

 What If I’m Not Sure?

-That’s exactly what the initial consultation is for.
-You don’t need to commit to anything before speaking with a physician.
-Many patients come to their consultation unsure whether they qualify or whether medication is the right choice.
-Your physician’s job is to give you clear information so you can decide.
+That’s exactly what an initial consultation is for.
+You don’t need to commit to anything before speaking with a provider.
+Many people come to a consultation unsure whether they qualify or whether medication is the right choice.
+A provider’s job is to give you clear information so you can decide.

-Disclaimer: Eligibility for GLP-1 or related medications is determined by a board-certified physician based on individual medical evaluation.
-Meeting BMI criteria does not guarantee prescription.
+Disclaimer: Eligibility for GLP-1 or related medications is determined by an independent licensed provider based on individual medical evaluation.
+Meeting BMI criteria does not guarantee a prescription.
 This content is educational and does not constitute medical advice.